rintnetwork/front-end/src/content/contributing/translation-program/translation-guide/index.md

 ## How do I use the Crowdin glossary? {#glossary}

-Ethereum terminology is another crucial part of our translation work as often new tech terms will not be localized in many languages yet.
+ethereum terminology is another crucial part of our translation work as often new tech terms will not be localized in many languages yet.
 Also, there are terms that have different meanings in different contexts.
-[More on translating Ethereum terminology](#terminology)
+[More on translating ethereum terminology](#terminology)

 The Crowdin glossary is the best place for clarification of terms and definitions.
 There are two ways to refer to the glossary.